YohannFaure/ProjetNetwork/README.md

 > **Note:** the date in the data is wrong.
 For example the datestamp of `POST_ID=34c15a`, from `r/changelog` to `r/redditdev`, is `2015-04-27`, while the real datestamp of this post is `2015-04-30`.

+### 1.3 - Dynamics : Interactions or relations?

+This data is a collection of ponctual interactions between subreddits, but studying the frequency and the value of said interactions can lead to the construction of relations, the same a a relationship between two individuals is a succession of interactions.

+We don't take into account the creation date of a subreddit, but such information is made available on the reference paper.

 ## 2 - File conversion : `ReadTSV.py`